bluzphp/bluzman/README.md

 ### GRID generator

-For create GRID class you must run the command in terminal:
+For create GRID class you should run the following command in the terminal:

 ```bash
 bluzman generate:grid model_name
 ```
 Generator will create a class in `model_name/Grid.php`

-If you want to generate GRID controller and view you must run the command in terminal:
+If you want to generate GRID controller and view you should run the following command in the terminal:

 ```bash
 bluzman generate:grid model_name module_name